-REPORT March 2020

-This report introduces the Academic Freedom Index (AFi), a new time series and near-global dataset on several dimensions of academic freedom.
-It calls on decision-makers in higher education and foreign policy, university administrations, research funding organizations, advocacy groups, and parliaments to use AFi data to better protect and promote academic freedom.
+REPORT March 2021 This updated report offers policy recommendations on how to use the Academic Freedom Index (AFi) for the advancement of free universities.
+It calls on decisionmakers in higher education and foreign policy, university administrations, research funding organizations, advocacy groups, and parliaments to use the AFi data to better protect and promote academic freedom.
 It also includes recommendations for scholars and students.

 The AFi aims to inform stakeholders, provide monitoring yardsticks, alter incentive structures, challenge university rankings, facilitate research, and ultimately promote academic freedom.
-It is the result of a collaborative effort between researchers at Friedrich-Alexander-Universität Erlangen-Nürnberg (FAU) and the V-Dem Institute, the Scholars at Risk Network, and the Global Public Policy Institute.
-AFi scores are based on expert assessments by 1,810 scholars around the world which are integrated in a Bayesian measurement model.
+It is the result of a collaborative effort between researchers at Friedrich-Alexander-Universität Erlangen-Nürnberg (FAU), the V-Dem Institute, the Scholars at Risk Network, and the Global Public Policy Institute (GPPi) as well as approximately 2,000 country experts around the world.
+AFi scores are based on the country experts' assessments, which are collected and integrated by V-Dem using a Bayesian measurement model.